Does a turkey stall when smoking? The correct answer

 Frequently asked questions

-now that we have cleared the main misconception let’s discuss some common FAQs that you might have.
+now that we have cleared the main misconception, let’s discuss some common FAQs that you might have.

-does turkey have a stall temperature
+Does Turkey have a stall temperature

-what causes the stall when smoking meat
+What causes the stall when smoking meat

-Stall is the period which occurs around 160F when smoking meats during which the temperature stops increasing . the main cause is the evaporation of moisture from the surface of meat.
+The main cause is the evaporation of moisture from the surface of meat.

-the evaporation cools down the surface of mat which stops the temperature from increasing and temperature enters a plateau known as stall. it lasts until most of the moisture is evaporated.
+the evaporation cools down the surface of the mat, which stops the temperature from increasing, and the temperature enters a plateau known as a stall.

-should you spritz smoked turkey
+Should you spritz smoked turkey?

-There is no black and white answer to this. you should spritz turkey if you notice it is drying out, but if it is has enough moisture to retain tenderness then you should avoid spritzing it.
+You should spritz turkey if you notice it is drying out, but if it has enough moisture to retain tenderness then you should avoid spritzing it.

-spritzing turkey can result in stall due to increased moisture. so you should only spritz it if it is necessary.
+spritzing turkey can result in a stall due to increased moisture. so you should only spritz it if it is necessary.

 Conclusion

-A turkey won’t stall while being smoked effectively. turkey stalls when smoking due to user inexperience or a thermometer fault.
+A turkey won’t stall while being smoked effectively.
+Turkey stalls when smoking due to user inexperience or a thermometer fault.

 You need to be careful about the thermometer you are using because it is your guiding star.
 If it’s inaccurate, it will take you anywhere.